-Mastery grading.
+Equity-based grading.
 This method of grading is rather new to LAUSD.
 Your child’s grade will be based on meeting the standards, not on participation/homework/checked off assignments.
 The grade will be based on how much each child actually understood.
 If the child does not meet the standard, the teachers will look at how they can re-teach to help each child master the subject.

 WILL YOU BE USING PEER EDITING?